victorlga/cognition-takehome/README.md

 ```
 Backlog ──► Planning ──► Building ──► Reviewing ──► Done
              (Devin)      (Devin)      (Devin)
+                              ▲            │
+                              └── rebuild ──┘
 ```

 1. **Planning** -- A Devin session analyzes the issue, researches the codebase, and posts a step-by-step remediation plan as an issue comment.
 2. **Building** -- A Devin session implements the approved plan, writes tests, and opens a pull request.
-3. **Reviewing** -- A Devin session reviews the PR for correctness, security, and style, iterating until CI is green.
+3. **Reviewing** -- A Devin session reviews the PR for correctness, security, and style.
+If the reviewer requests changes, the orchestrator automatically triggers a rebuild (up to `MAX_REBUILD_ATTEMPTS` times) with the reviewer's feedback passed to a new builder session.
 4. **Done** -- The orchestrator records completion metrics after human merge.

+A **session tracker** runs alongside the poller, monitoring active Devin sessions via the Devin API.
+When a session completes, it updates the database, extracts PR URLs from builder sessions, and posts audit-trail comments on the corresponding GitHub issue.

 ### Trigger Mechanism